 Two studies discuss the relationship between changes in precipitation patterns caused by climate change and landslides.

-First, is the study by Rianna, G. and others that investigated several cases of landslides and its connection to rainfall activity.
+First is the study by Rianna, G. and others investigating several landslides and their connection to rainfall activity.
 Using a climate model, they can predict the long-term behaviour of landslides (Rianna, Zollo, Tommas, et al., 2014).

-An article from Inside Climate News, says that “as more permafrost thaws and water seeps deeper into mountains crags, extreme storms can trigger dangerous landslides and rockfalls.”
+An article from Inside Climate News says, “As more permafrost thaws and water seeps deeper into mountain crags, extreme storms can trigger dangerous landslides and rockfalls.”
 And it is not just that the planet is heating up but that a “denser blanket of GHG is sending warmer air and water deeper into the planet’s rocky bones.”
 Rocks and soils that used to stay frozen for most of the year are thawing and eroding faster, which increases the chance for mudslides with rain assisting it in motion, says Ketil Isaksen, a climate scientist from the Norwegian Meteorological Institute (Berwyn, 2018).

-Thomas Thaler, an Austrian hydrologist, says that it is crucial to know climate change’s impact on rainfall because it has the most influence on landslides and debris flow.
-He adds that climate change can not only increase the magnitude but frequency of these events (Berwyn, 2018).
+Thomas Thaler, an Austrian hydrologist, says it is crucial to know climate change’s impact on rainfall because it has the most influence on landslides and debris flow.
+He adds that climate change can not only increase the magnitude but also the frequency of these events (Berwyn, 2018).

 Nikel, D. (2020, June 3).
 Major Landslide Destroys 8 Homes In Northern Norway.
 Forbes.
 Retrieved from https://www.forbes.com/sites/davidnikel/2020/06/03/major-landslide-destroys-8-homes-in-northern-norway/#5b82104f4419